 Within an ninety minutes' drive, prices range from from £350 for single parts of the day, to £650 for four parts of the day including requests, travel, insurance and portable baby grand piano.

 When should I book?

 As early as possible!
-Generally, couples book 12-18 months in advance, with Summer and December dates booking up early.
+On average couples book betweein 14-19 months in advance, with Summer and December dates usually booking up particularly early.
 We've even had couples book Craig before they knew which venue they were using!!
 Craig does have other pianists that work for him who will take on dates if Craig is already booked; Craig passed on almost as many weddings as he played last year, so booking early is definitely advisable to avoid disappointment.

 There's a song I really want - can I hear it before I book?